Approximately 238 students finished school with a degree in Physics from 15 degree programs available in Pennsylvania.

 Villanova University is a good option for students pursuing a Physics degree.
 Villanova University physics students receive 15.6% more than the typical physics student.
 The locale of Villanova, Pennsylvania, is nice for individuals who opt for a quieter, suburban space.

-If you're interested in online degree options you should consider nursing, the most well liked online major at this school.
 With 62.0% of the teachers being full time, students are certain to get lots of face time with professors.
+This school provides graduate degree programs for students who want to carry on after earning a bachelor's degree.
 A virtual tour is a good way to explore Villanova University.

 Bucknell University is a wonderful decision for students pursuing a Physics degree.
 Students who graduate from this program report average early career income of $55,689 and mid-career income of $107,817.
 Students who enjoy a more slow-paced life will appreciate Bucknell University's location in the small town of Lewisburg, Pennsylvania.

 Many Bucknell first-year students get scholarships.
-Bucknell University has one of the highest ranked accounting majors in the United States.
+This institution is an excellent value for the money for students in Pennsylvania.
 Find all of Bucknell University's rankings to learn more.

 It's hard to beat Dickinson College if you want to pursue Physics as a major.
 Students who graduate from the physics program make around $55,484 in their early career salary and $118,667 in their mid-career salary.
 Based in Carlisle, Pennsylvania, this college is a good final choice for students who enjoy the thrill of a substantial city.

-International business is the most well-attended major at Dickinson College.
 Each year, roughly 71.0% first-year students get scholarships, with the average award being $26,999.
+Freshmen are not required to live on-campus at Dickinson College.
 Get a better idea of what student life at Dickinson is really like by watching a few campus videos.

 University of Pittsburgh - Pittsburgh Campus is a good decision for students pursuing a Physics degree.
 In addition to its bachelor's programs, University of Pittsburgh - Pittsburgh Campus offers graduate degrees in Physics.
 Pittsburgh, Pennsylvania is the best location for individuals who get pleasure from the active city life.